AkshatSharma000/Portfolio-website/README.md

-# portfolio-django
+# Portfolio-Website
-> Create your own portfolio using Django and host on Azure Virtual Machine
+> Create your own portfolio using Django.
 ##
 ## Steps
 - install Python using 'https://www.python.org/'